-Completing the tax registration can be an optional step.
-You can choose to skip this step if you anticipate having 199 or fewer transactions each year.
+- You want AWS to generate a Form 1099-K. - You anticipate having either 200 or more transactions or \$20,000 or more in sales of Reserved Instances in a calendar year.
 A transaction can involve one or more Reserved Instances.
-However, if you think you'll have either 200 or more transactions or \$20,000 or more in sales of Reserved Instances in a calendar year, you have to provide tax information so that AWS can file Form 1099-K.

-If, during registration, you choose to skip this step and later you reach your 199th transaction, you will get a message saying, "You have reached the transaction limit for pre-tax.
-Please complete the tax interview http://portal.aws.amazon.com/ec2/ri/seller\registration?action=taxInterview."
+If you choose to skip this step during registration, and later you reach transaction 199, you will get a message saying, "You have reached the transaction limit for pre-tax.
+Please complete the tax interview at http://portal.aws.amazon.com/ec2/ri/seller_registration?action=taxInterview." - You are a non-U.S. seller.
+In this case, you must electronically complete Form W-8BEN.